Corporate travel safety 2022

 Why is duty of care important?

-Most offices already have some form of duty of care procedures in place.
-This means employees know where to gather in the event of a fire, or who to call if they’ve locked themselves in the supply closet.
-But what’s the plan for when an employee needs immediate help, and they’re 10,000 kilometres away from home?
+Most offices already have some form of duty of care procedure in place.
+This means employees know where to gather in the event of a fire, or who to call if they locked themselves in the supply closet!

-As companies expand their professional networks across the globe, corporate travellers are exposed to new risks.
-Even the most veteran traveller needs support when they’re in a high-risk situation, such as a dangerous sudden illness or political unrest.
+As companies expand their professional ties across the globe, corporate travelers are constantly exposed to new risks.
+Even employees with vast travel experience need support when confronted with a high-risk situation, such as dangerous illness or political unrest.

-Organizations worldwide are increasingly being held accountable by their governments and employees to conduct business carefully by addressing the many risks in business travel.
+Organizations worldwide are increasingly being held accountable by their governments and employees to conduct business prudently by addressing the many risks in business travel.

-In Canada, duty of care (or due diligence) is a legal requirement for all organizations, regardless of size.
-The rights of employees when it comes to workplace safety are very well enshrined in the Canada labour code.
-So much so, that a strong workplace safety culture has emerged across the country.
-Employees are well aware of their rights and will file against their employers if they feel that a safety incident was not handled appropriately.
+In the US, a duty of care program has become a legal requirement for all organizations of any size.
+More and more, employees are being informed of their rights and will file against their employers if they feel a security-related incident was not handled appropriately.

 Prevention, response, and strategy are key aspects of every employer’s obligation to uphold the law and safeguard their team.

-Before authorizing a trip, companies are expected to research and evaluate the risk level by conducting a risk assessment for business travel and to educate employees on the safety procedures to follow.
-They’re also legally required to have a fall-back plan should risk become reality.
+Before authorizing a trip, companies are expected to research and evaluate the risk level by conducting a risk assessment for business travel and to educate employees on safety procedures to follow.
+They’re also legally required to have a fall-back plan to be implemented should risk become reality.

 Corporate liability extends to omissions as well as negligence.
-Travellers should know the recommended vaccines before travelling, how and where to access medical treatment, and evacuation contingencies.
-It’s also recommended that they be briefed on cultural and political norms before going to new destinations.
-This helps inform their behaviour and mannerisms as guests in that country.
+Travelers should know the recommended vaccines before travel, how and where to access medical treatment and evacuation contingencies.
+It’s also recommended to brief your employees on cultural and political norms before going to new destinations.
+This helps inform their behavior and mannerisms as guests in that country.

-Companies who ignore duty of care are ultimately putting themselves at risk.
-Even the most diligent companies often still struggle to withstand the ever-changing threats accompanying travel today.
+Companies who ignore duty of care as a necessity are ultimately putting themselves at risk.
+Those who don’t often struggle to withstand the morphing threats and disruptions accompanying travel today.

-This is largely due to a lack of resources or information available on how to write a comprehensive duty of care policy with regards to travel or how to conduct a thorough travel risk assessment.
-An even more common oversight is that many companies don’t know the difference between the two.
+This is largely due to a lack of resources or information available on how to write a comprehensive duty of care policy or how to conduct a thorough travel risk assessment.
+An even more common cause of oversight is that many companies don’t know the difference between the two.

 Duty of care vs travel risk management

-Within the context of travel, duty of care is the legal obligation to research, plan, and implement a strategy to mitigate the risks involved for employees travelling for business.
+Within the context of travel, duty of care is the legal obligation to research, plan, and implement a strategy to mitigate the risks involved for employees traveling for business.

-A company's duty of care will contain a statement of its commitment to caring for its employees and how far that extends.
-Within this, there will be a variety of processes and practices to uphold this commitment.
-By contrast, travel risk management is an in-depth strategy.
-The risk management process is the means by which the company upholds its "duty of care".
-In other words, you fulfill your duty of care through implementing clear travel risk management procedures.
+A company's duty of care will contain a statement of its commitment to care for its employees and how far that extends.
+Within this, there will be a variety of processes and tactics, such as travel risk management, to uphold this commitment.

 How to write a duty of care policy for travel

-Given that adequate risk management is difficult to quantify or define, legislators strain to conceptualize duty of care clearly.
-So we want to offer some guidance on a complex, but significant, topic.
+Given that adequate risk management is difficult to quantify or define, legislators struggle to conceptualize duty of care clearly.
+However, there are some best practices you can follow regardless of the legal setting.

 1. Assess your current travel program

-• Involve relevant stakeholders and discuss areas for improvement.
-Travellers have first-hand experience in dealing with high-risk situations, and travel managers can lend insight into the logistics involved.
+• Involve relevant stakeholders: and discuss areas for improvement.
+Travelers offer first-hand experience in dealing with high-risk situations, and travel managers will lend insight into the logistics involved.

-• Discuss what’s gone wrong in the past, research global risk trends, and agree on the up-to-date security policies to follow.
+• Discuss what’s gone wrong in the past: research global risk trends, and agree on up-to-date security policies to follow.

-• Share the burden with a travel management company (TMC).
-TMC expertise will help you to meet your duty of care requirements by providing advice and tools for travel safety.
+• Share the burden with a travel management company: TMC expertise will help you to meet your duty of care requirements by providing advice and tools for travel safety.

-• B2B travel companies are ideal as they understand corporate needs, provide live data and security reports, and can recommend areas where improvements to duty of care policies are needed, and offer 24/7 support.
-This is vital.
-Travellers need to be able to contact a reliable entity at any time for assistance of any magnitude.
+Business travel companies are ideal as they understand corporate needs, provide live data and security reports, recommend strategic improvements to duty of care policies, and offer 24/7 support.
+This is vital as travelers need to be able to contact a reliable entity at any time for assistance of any magnitude.

 2. Establish a pre-travel process

-• Compile pre-trip risk assessment reports that detail globally consolidated data, particularly when travelling to high-risk destinations.
+• Compile pre-trip risk assessment reports: that detail globally consolidated data, particularly when traveling to high-risk destinations.

-• Automate travel alerts and incorporate them into the travel itinerary.
-Your TMC will likely provide live updates and alerts to travellers to inform them of potential risk developments.
+• Automate travel alerts: and incorporate them into the travel itinerary.
+Your TMC will likely provide live updates to travelers to inform them of potential risk developments.

 3. Domestic vs international travel

-• Plan for domestic risk factors as well as those overseas.
-An accident can happen while commuting to a meeting across town, so be sure you’re making safety provisions for your employees at home as well as the jet-setters.
+• Plan for domestic and international risk factors: an accident can affect your employee while commuting to a meeting across town, so be sure you’re making safety provisions for your people at home, as well as the jet-setters.

 4. Have a plan B and C

-• Incorporate contingencies into your general travel policy, as well as into the plan for specific trips.
+• Incorporate contingencies into your employee travel policy: as well as into the plan for specific trips.
 Employees should know that there is a backup plan for emergencies that is reliable and up-to-date.
+Refer to our sample company travel policy for employees to find out what your policy should contain.

-• Most importantly, this plan should contain information on where the nearest embassy or evacuation point is for foreign nationals.
+• Most importantly, this plan should cover information on where the nearest embassy or evacuation point is for foreign nationals.

 Duty of care tips and tools

-• Employee engagement: besides giving input on security measures, employees will appreciate being involved in the decision-making process around safety.
-They’ll gladly participate because, at the end of the day, it’s their safety you’re talking about.
+• Employee engagement: besides helping to customize security measures, employees will appreciate being involved in the decision-making process.
+They’ll gladly comply because, at the end of the day, it’s their safety you’re talking about.

-• Technology for security: automated services provided by TMCs and travel management software have real-time tracking features to pin-point a traveller’s location for extraction if needed.
+• Technology for security: automated services provided by TMCs and travel management software have real-time tracking features to pinpoint a traveler’s location for extraction if needed.

-• Gadgets and equipment: if traveling to a high-risk area for pick-pocketing, for example, you may recommend that the traveler use a money belt and book a hotel with a safe in the room where they can leave their valuables.
+• Gadgets and equipment: if traveling to a high-risk area for pick-pocketing, for example, you may recommend travelers use a money belt and book a hotel with a safe in the room to leave their valuables.

 Woman riding train